Armadillo Girdled Lizard

 Cordylus cataphractus

 The Armadillo Girdled Lizard is covered in plates and scales and spikes giving it an unusual look.
-Their defence mechanism when threatened, and they are away from the security of the rocks, is to roll into a ball by biting and hanging on to their tail.
+Their defense mechanism when threatened, and they are away from the security of the rocks, is to roll into a ball by biting and hanging on to their tail.

 It is found in dry portions of the Karoo in the extreme west of South Africa.